Tenga Goken: The 5 Great Swords of Japan ~ Part 6

 Odenta Mitsuyo

-This is also among the 5 swords to the right because it is a famous sword unrivaled in excellence
+To the right, this is also among the 5 swords due to it being a famous sword unrivaled in excellence

 Key words to take away here are “5 swords” (五振) and “unrivaled” (天下).
-Although the word “unrivaled” appears for 3 out of the 5 swords, it’s probably assumed that the other 2 swords should be of the same caliber if grouped in the same category.
+Although the word “unrivaled” appears for 3 out of the 5 swords, it’s most likely assumed that the other 2 swords should be of the same caliber if grouped in the same category.

 ENDING